pawanmsr/information-codes/quick-response-code/projects/ngx-quick-response-code/README.md

 | Quartile  | 25%           |
 | High      | 30%           |

+Format and Version use Golay Algorithm (binary variant) for error correction.

 ### Masking

 Mask pattern is chosen to balance the ratio of dark to light modules, minimize consecutive modules of same colour, and distinguish data modules from fixed patterns such as alignment pattern and position markers.